thelfer/mfem-mgis/docs/web/tutorial.md

 `MFEM/MGIS` library would barely never used directly the `MFEM` data-structures.
-However, the `MFEM/MGIS` library does not preclude to directly use the `MFEM` data-structures, built-in non linear forms, etc. This lower level API is not described in this tutorial.
+However, the `MFEM/MGIS` library does not preclude to directly use the `MFEM` data-structures, built-in non linear forms, etc. This lower level API is however not described in this tutorial.

 ## Names boundaries and materials